Open-CSP/FlexForm/README.md

 Visit : https://www.open-csp.org/DevOps:Doc/FlexForm

 ### Changelog
+* 2.3.3 : Version bump to keep in-line with REL1.39
 * 2.3.2 : Added new security checks for the Messaging functions
 * 2.3.1 : _create with instances and JSON fix
 * 2.3.0 : To get consistency: Added parsing of value of allowtags and added required=required to select attribute.